 Read more about teaching adult ESL!

 - 3 Powerful Reasons to Incorporate Conversational Visits in a Speaking Activity

 - Free Talking: Getting Low-Level ESL Students to Talk

 - Improving Speaking Skills when Grammar & Vocabulary AREN’T the Problem

-Click the image to subscribe to my newsletter and grab these free cards from my Body Language and Gestures discussion card resource to help get the conversation going on gestures.
-Your students will genuinely enjoy this theme and delight in learning the positive (and yes, the negative) gestures from their classmates’ culture.
+Subscribe to my newsletter and grab these free cards from my Body Language and Gestures discussion card resource to help get the conversation going on gestures.
+Your students will genuinely enjoy this theme and delight in learning the positive (and yes, the negative) gestures from their classmates’ cultures.
 Take notes because you’ll probably learn some new ones yourself!